 Poisonous succulents must be kept out of the reach of cats.

-Place it at an inaccessible height if keeping indoors.
+Place it at an inaccessible height if kept indoors.

 If displayed in outdoor gardens, do not place them around walkways or your pet’s playing area.